-The Parties stipulate and agree that any act, action, or representation by either party, their agents, or their employees that purport to increase the liability of the State of Texas or Agency is voidable by the OAG, unless this OCC is amended to modify this limitation of liability.
-Outside

-Counsel agrees that the OAG, the State of Texas and its agencies (other than Agency) shall have no liability arising out of this OCC or the services of this OCC to Outside Counsel.
+The Parties further stipulate and agree that any act, action, or representation by either Party, their agents, or their employees that purports to increase the liability of Agency is voidable by the OAG, unless this OCC is amended to modify this limitation of liability.
+Outside Counsel agrees that the OAG, the State of Texas and its agencies (other than Agency) shall have no liability arising out of this OCC, or in connection with the services of this OCC, to Outside Counsel.

 4.2 Subject to Appropriation.
-The Parties acknowledge and agree that nothing in this OCC will be interpreted to create a future obligation or liability in excess of the funds currently appropriated to Agency.
+The Parties acknowledge and agree that othing in this OCC will be interpreted to create a future obligation or liability in excess of the reads appropriated to Agency.